1987 North Indian Ocean cyclone season: Severe Cyclonic Storm BOB 04

-Severe Cyclonic Storm Five (06B)
+Severe Cyclonic Storm BOB 05

 The monsoon trough spawned a tropical depression on November 8 in the southeastern Bay of Bengal.
 It tracked northward, then turned westward, strengthening to a 60 mph tropical storm before hitting eastern India on the 12th.

-Tropical Storm Seven (7A)

-Tropical Storm Seven, which developed in the western Bay of Bengal on December 2, strengthened in the eastern Arabian Sea to a 50 mph storm.
-It turned to the northeast, where upper-level winds weakened it to a tropical depression.
-The depression hit western India, 90 miles south of Bombay, on the 12th, and dissipated the next day without causing any damage.

-Deep Depression Six (08B)
+Deep Depression BOB 06

 The eighth and final storm of the season formed on December 17 northeast of Sri Lanka.
 It moved westward, and executed an elongated loop lasting 4 days.
 It briefly reached tropical storm strength before vertical shear weakened it again, and the system hit eastern India on the 23rd.

 Other systems

-During the season, the JTWC monitored two systems which were not recognized as tropical cyclones by the IMD.